-Communities for Sustainable Environments
+Communities for sustainable environments

 What comes to mind when you think about sustainable environments?
 Perhaps a discussion within the team might identify things like having gardens, compost bins and worm farms.
 On further reflection you might also add, harvesting rainwater for use and conserving energy, possibly reducing waste and eliminating single use plastics while also thinking about the resources we use and reducing toxins.
 These activities are worthy but only part of the big picture in creating sustainable environments – if we wish to ensure these activities are sustained, we must consider the basic values that sit forefront of why we do these things and how we communicate this to our community.